Plastics (Twist-off Lids)

 • Squeeze bottles (ketchup, mustard)

-• Milk cartons, juice cartons, soup cartons. broth cartons
+• Milk cartons, juice cartons, soup cartons, broth cartons

 Before recycling, make sure the containers are empty and rinsed.
 Food residue can contaminate recycling and make materials harder to process.